svroonland/zio-kinesis/README.md

 This optional module gives access to utility functions in `TestUtil` that may be helpful for testing purposes eg:
 - creation of Kinesis streams in localstack with cleanup for a named stream
 - creation of Kinesis streams in localstack with cleanup for a randomly named stream
-- the `FakeRecordProcessor` which will holds processed record state and is designed for use with the native `Consumer.consumeWith` and `DynamicConsumer.consumeWith` functions and can also be programed to fail on a specific record.
+- plus other functions such production of records

-- plus many more functions such production of records
+It also has the `FakeRecordProcessor` which is a utility for use with the native `Consumer.consumeWith` and `DynamicConsumer.consumeWith` functions.
+It holds processed record state and can also be programed to fail on a specific record.

-To use, add the `zio-kinesis-test` module to your `build.sbt`:
+To use this module, add `zio-kinesis-test` to your `build.sbt`:

 ```scala
 libraryDependencies += "nl.vroste" %% "zio-kinesis-test" % "<version>"